-A Paul Pholeros Foundation Fellowship is a life changing opportunity to experience working on a sanitation project in another country while using your skills and knowledge to upskill local tradespeople.
+A Paul Pholeros Foundation Fellowship is a life changing opportunity to experience working on a sanitation project in Nepal while using your skills and knowledge to upskill local tradespeople.
 It is offered once a year to an Australian team of a plumber and architectural graduate.
-The project will vary from year to year and will include toilet block constructions, village and health post sanitation assessments and evaluations, and upgrading and improvement of existing facilities.

 In 2019 the team consisted of a plumber and media coordinator who worked on the construction of a community toilet block in a holy Buddhist site.
 The plumber worked alongside the Nepali plumbing and construction team and the media coordinator recorded the works, along with explanations of the various plumbing techniques.

 Below are the proposed scope of works for the PPF 2023 team.

 Plumbing Scope of Works